TheArjunRajkumar/FannieMae-LoanDataParser/README.md

 # FannieMae-LoanDataParser

-This code produces price-optimized mortgage-backed securities by parsing relevant loan data from text files.
+This code compiles price-optimized mortgage-backed securities by parsing relevant loan data from text files.
 The objective is to maximize the objective value function value of various loans pools into order to maximize the net profitability of each pool.

 Over the course of this project, the following relevent questions were answered: